GandaG/fomod-docs/docs/index.md

-# The fomod Standard
+# The fomod Docs

 *fomod* is game-agnostic format for mod installers, written in xml.

-This documentation contains both the tutorial, for beginners, with the most widely used options, and a collection of conventions and standards to make some specifics clearer for both *fomod* authors and installer authors.
+This documentation contains both the tutorial, for beginners, with the most widely used options, and a collection of conventions to make some specifics clearer for both *fomod* authors and installer authors.

 ## Contents